MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

     }
 ```
 ### Activity Lyfecycle Methods:
 * onCreate() : called once, just after the activity is initialized (when the new Activity object is created in memory).
-Tasks here are inflate the layout, define click listeners, or set up view binding.
+Tasks here are inflate the layout, initialized variables, define click listeners, or set up view binding.

 * onStart(): is called just after onCreate().
 After onStart() runs, the activity is visible on the screen.
 Unlike onCreate(), which is called only once to initialize the activity, onStart() can be called many times in the lifecycle of your activity. onStart() is paired with a corresponding onStop().

+* onPause & onResume: OnPause is called when the app's focus is lost but still visible. onResume is called when the app get focus.
-* onStop(): If the user starts your app and then returns to the device's home screen, the activity is stopped and is no longer visible on screen.
+* onStop(): is called when the app is no longer visible on screen.

+* onDestroy: called once when activity is completely shut down and ready for garbage collection.

 ```kotlin